 Step 13: Car Registration Processes in Germany

-The car registration process (Zulassung) is the final and most crucial step for buying a car in Germany.
-It is registering the vehicle in your name and getting a license plate and a registration number.
-Completing the car registration process within one week of purchasing the vehicle is imperative to avoid facing a penalty.
+The car registration process (Zulassung) is the final and most crucial step in buying a car in Germany.
+It involves registering the vehicle in your name and getting a license plate and registration number.
+Completing the registration process within one week of purchasing the car is imperative to avoid facing a penalty.

 How To Register Your Car In Germany